Pickleball

 When does pickleball start?

-The courts are generally open mid – April to early November, depending on the weather.
+The outdoor courts are generally open mid – April to October, depending on the weather and court conditions.
+Check the calendar for the complete schedule.

-The courts are reserved for drop-in pickleball at the following times.
-You can register for one or both sessions:
+The courts are reserved for drop-in pickleball at the following weekly times:

-You do not need a tennis court key to join these drop-in sessions, a volunteer coordinator or delegate will be available to open up the court.
+You do not need a tennis court key to attend these designated drop-in sessions.
+A volunteer coordinator or delegate will be available to open the court.

 What is the cost for drop-in pickleball?